-We do an adjective lesson where each student comes to the SmartBoard and the class describes their friends!
+We do an adjective lesson where each student comes to the SmartBoard, and the class describes their friends!
 I write the adjectives on the board and snap a picture.
 Each child gets a picture to take home.
-This is a great way to start the 2nd half of the wear by boosting everyone’s confidence and strengthening the bond of your class.
+This is a great way to start the 2nd half of the year by boosting everyone’s confidence and strengthening the bond of your class.
 This is a great community-building activity!

 New Year’s Day/Disco Ball Art Project/

 This is the perfect art project for your class’s new year celebration.
 Torn paper disco balls.
 I traced a paper plate to make the circle.
 The kids tear gray construction paper to fill in their circles and then tear the white paper to make the string.
-Just add glitter and you have a disco ball!
+Just add glitter, and you have a disco ball!

 New Years Resolutions And Comprehension

 Not only do we party hard for the new year, we also work hard as we celebrate!
 We use our Read It Up: Squirrel’s New Year’s Resolution creation to learn about resolutions, come up with resolutions and write about our resolutions!

 We start by making predictions about the story based on the front cover and title!